 There is ample evidence that the "economic availability" of alcoholic beverages (i.e., retail price) affects underage drinking and a wide variety of related consequences.
 The Surgeon General's Call to Action includes economic availability as a strategy in the context of increasing the cost of underage drinking (OSG, 2007).
-Taxes are a major way that alcohol prices are amended by policymakers and increasing alcohol taxes has been recommended by the U.S. Community Preventive Services Task Force for effectively reducing excessive drinking, including among adults and underage drinking.
+Taxes are a major way that alcohol prices are amended by policymakers, and increasing alcohol taxes has been recommended by the U.S. Community Preventive Services Task Force as a way to effectively reduce excessive drinking, including among adults and underage drinking.31